RULES (including kit requirements)

 - Any competitor who acts in a manner that brings the event into disrepute or endangers another competitor, marshal or member of the public will receive a lifetime ban from the SLMM.

-- There is a minimum age limit on the Bedafell, Wansfell and Harter Fell courses of 14, on the Carrock Fell and Kirkfell of 16, on the Bowfell and Fairfield of 18 and on Klets of 21.
+- There is a minimum age limit on the Bedafell, Wansfell and Harter Fell courses of 14, on the Carrock Fell and Kirkfell of 16, and on the Scafell and Fairfield of 18.

 - Every pair must remain together, with all of their equipment, at all times except in the event of an emergency.
 This means within voice and visual contact.
 Both team members must visit every control.